Bob Fass: Death

 Fass's death was announced via the WBAI Twitter account: "Bob Fass, Legendary Icon, the Father of Free Form Radio who had a program and home @WBAI since 1963, passed away peacefully April 24, 2021.
 He was 87 years old.
 We love you Bob.
 Rest in Peace."
-Fass's widow stated that Fass, after recently recovering from COVID-19, died of longstanding congestive heart failure.
+Fass died of longstanding congestive heart failure as well as COVID-19.

 WBAI has run reruns of Radio Unnameable segments in Fass's former time slot since his death.